department-of-veterans-affairs/health-apis-community-care-eligibility/developer.md

 ## Tools
 `src/scripts` provides tools to support development activities.

-> !!
-Review each script before running to ensure you understand exactly what it does.
+> :warning: Review each script before running to ensure you understand exactly what it does.

+- `dev-app.sh`
+  Run the applilcation locally.

 - `init-git-secrets.sh`
   Initializes your clone of this repository to work with git secrets.

+- `make-configs.sh`
+  Create application configuration for local development.

 ----